-- 12. The appraisal is to be considered in its entirety and use of only a portion thereof will render the appraisal invalid. - 13.
-Possession of this report or a copy thereof does not carry with it the right of publication nor may it be used for any purpose by anyone other than the client without the previous written consent of Seevers Jordan Ziegenmeyer. - 14.
+- 12. The appraisal is to be considered in its entirety and use of only a portion thereof will render the appraisal invalid. - Possession of this report or a copy thereof does not carry with it the right of publication nor may it be used for any purpose by anyone other than the client without the previous written consent of Seevers • Jordan • Ziegenmeyer. - 14.
 Neither all nor any part of the contents of this report (especially any conclusions as to value, the identity of the appraiser, or the firm with which the appraiser is connected) shall be disseminated to the public through advertising, public relations, news, sales, or any other media without the prior written consent and approval of Seevers Jordan Ziegenmeyer.
 Seevers Jordan Ziegenmeyer authorizes the reproduction of this document to aid in bond underwriting and in the issuance of bonds. - 15.
-The liability of Seevers Jordan Ziegenmeyer and its employees/subcontractors for errors/ omissions, if any, in this work is limited to the amount of its compensation for the work performed in this assignment. - 16.
-Acceptance and/or use of the appraisal report constitutes acceptance of all assumptions and limiting conditions stated in this report. - 17.
+Acceptance and/or use of the appraisal report constitutes acceptance of all assumptions and limiting conditions stated in this report. - 16.
 An inspection of the subject property revealed no apparent adverse easements, encroachments or other conditions, which currently impact the subject.
 However, the exact locations of typical roadway and utility easements, or any additional easements, which would be referenced in a preliminary title report, were not provided to the appraiser.
 The appraiser is not a surveyor nor qualified to determine the exact location of easements.
 It is assumed typical easements do not have an impact on the opinion (s) of value as provided in this report.
-If, at some future date, these easements are determined to have a detrimental impact on value, the appraiser reserves the right to amend the opinion (s) of value. - 18.
+If, at some future date, these easements are determined to have a detrimental impact on value, the appraiser reserves the right to amend the opinion (s) of value. - 17.
 This appraisal report is prepared for the exclusive use of the appraiser's client.
-No third parties are authorized to rely upon this report without the express consent of the appraiser. - 19.
+No third parties are authorized to rely upon this report without the express consent of the appraiser. - 18.
 The appraiser is not qualified to determine the existence of mold, the cause of mold, the type of mold or whether mold might pose any risk to the property or its inhabitants.
 Additional inspection by a qualified professional is recommended.